The Web’s Big Build (WBB) is a 100% not-for-profit, community initiative to help implement the next phase of the World Wide Web (WWW), together.

 How does the WBB relate to Solid?

-To implement the next phase of the web (Web 3.0), a critical mass of individuals and organisations need an opportunity to own their own POD, with some of those options being autonomous and free.
+To implement the next phase of the web (Web 3.0), a critical mass of individuals and organisations need access to their own PODs, with some of those PODs being 100% autonomous and free.

-Once a critical mass of us own a POD, Web 3.0 will be implemented.
-Countless apps for our PODs will then emerge, just as countless apps emerged for the current web (Web 2.0) as it reached scale.
+Once a critical mass of internet users have access to PODs, Web 3.0 will be implemented.
+Countless apps for our PODs will then emerge, just as they did for the current web (Web 2.0) as it reached scale.

 To help us get there, the WBB proposes a public infrastructure management approach to delivering the upgrade.

-Using this approach, the objective is to acknowledge the web as one of our most crucial and celebrated infrastructure enablers, and to deliver it's next phase with public ownership, input, accountability, transparency and trust.
+Using this approach, the objective is to acknowledge the web as one of our most crucial and celebrated infrastructure enablers, and to usher in it's next phase with open public ownership, input, transparency and trust.

 A preliminary approach to implementing Web 3.0 is being developed for open public review.
-The approach will draw on international stakeholder input to provide a template for national communities to implement PODs together, as a new wave of essential digital infrastructure.
+The approach will draw on international stakeholder input to provide a template for national communities to implement PODs collaboratively, as next-generation digital infrastructure.

 International Advisory Groups, forums and networks are now being established to help shape the approach.